kmutt-cpe/Prediction-Model/README.md

 ## Pattern 5

-Add automate build the model
+Add automate update the question in model